nlnzcollservices/SIPbuilderGUI/README.md

 ## Deploying
 ***

-To run the app just go to  the “script” folder and run the “SIP_GUI.py” script It will open the submission form.
+To run the app just go to  the “script” folder and run the “SIP_GUI.py” script.
+It will open the submission form.

 ![SIP_builder1](/documentation/SIP_builder1.PNG)